Most of us have problem areas or areas of fat accumulation on our bodies that cause us frustration.

 This compound is concerned to be a potential carcinogen.

-This means it could increase your risk for developing certain cancers however, further research is warranted (7).
+This means it could increase your risk of developing certain cancers however, further research is warranted (7).

 In the meantime, it’s best to steer clear.